fdonnet/ubik_accounting/README.md

 | [LanguageExt.Core](https://github.com/louthy/language-ext) | use Either<Left, Right> pattern |
 | [Masstransit](https://github.com/MassTransit/MassTransit) | message bus abstraction + inbox/outbox pattern |

-Send some love on github for this projects...
+Send some love on github to this projects...

 In program.cs, you can access the config of: